- The Alarming Churn Rate in the Telecom Industry

 Dutch telco KPN analyzes the notes produced by its contact center agents, and uses the insights generated to make changes to its interactive voice response (IVR) system.
 KPN also tracks and analyzes customers’ at-home behavior, with their permission, such as switching channels on their modems, which may signify a Wi-Fi issue.
 Once identified, KPN follows up on these problems, driving greater successes for technical teams.
 (Gartner)

 Customers have clear expectations about the products and services they are paying for, and telcos must always know whether they are successfully meeting them.
 Some survey their customers at various points along the journey, learning about any hiccups before they become full-blown crises that can affect retention.
 In this case study, for example, Comcast questions customers who disconnect their service to identify the root causes of their complaints and address them.

 While all these strategies have their merits, the focus on delighting customers with rewards may be on the way out.
 Research from CEB has shown that wowing customers may create short-term feel-good moments but has only a low impact on long-term loyalty.
 The research indicates that there is little difference between the loyalty of customers whose expectations were exceeded and those whose expectations were simply met.
 This lack of ROI further calls into question the practice of over-delivering when delighting customers increases operating costs by 10-20%.

 New metrics are also needed.
 Although most businesses use customer satisfaction scores to analyze customer experience, data from a Gartner survey indicates that a high CSAT score is an unreliable predictor of customer loyalty.
 Instead it suggests that the best way to increase loyalty is by reducing effort.
 96% of customers who experience a high-effort interaction become more disloyal compared to just 9% who have an effortless experience.
-It seems clear that reducing customer effort is the way to enhance customer retention in the telecom industry.
+It seems clear that reducing customer effort is a way to increase customer retention in the telecom industry.

 By identifying inefficiencies that cause high customer effort, businesses can make the necessary improvements to enhance processes in order to provide an effortless customer experience and boost loyalty.
 Examples of high-effort interactions include: